Document Deep Dive: What Was on the First SAT?

 Explore the exam that has been stressing out college-bound high school students since 1926

 Taking the SAT is a rite of passage and has been ever since the first exam was offered in 1926 as a way to eliminate the prep school bias of the college admissions process.

-The very first SAT, excerpted below, looks quite different from today’s three-hour-45-minute version.
+The very first SAT, excerpted below, looks quite different from today’s three-hour (or three-hour-and-50-minute, with the optional essay) version.
 Students who took the original SAT on June 23, 1926, tackled nine sub-tests totaling 315 questions in just 97 minutes.